HeardLibrary/digital-scholarship/computer/command-windows.md

 In all of the previous examples, the list command was executed from the home directory as the current working directory and any relative paths were relative to the home directory.
 You can change the current working directory (i.e. move around within the directory tree) using the *change directory* (`cd`) command.

 We saw earlier how issuing the `cd` command by itself would print the path to the current working directory.
-When the `cd` command is followed by either a relative or absolute path, it changes the current working directory.
+When the `cd` command is followed by either a relative or absolute path, it changes the current working directory to the directory described by that path.
 You can see where you are in the directory tree by looking at the path that is shown as part of the prompt.
 Try these:

 ```
 cd \